bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_parametric.md

 <br></br>
 ## Model selection
-As mentioned in the beginning of this section, choosing the right model is the hardest design choice in parametric estimation.
-There is an infinite number of options to explore each with a different complexity.
+As mentioned at the beginning of this section, choosing the right model is the hardest design choice in parametric estimation.
+There is an infinite number of options to explore each with different complexity.
 But how can we know which model is actually the best?
 As an analogy we present a well-known regression example, where the goal is to describe a set of points as good as possible using a function.
 Fig. 1 shows three lines that were fitted to some data.
 Intuitively, the middle plot seems to represent the best fit; the left plot does not capture the essence of the samples (large error), while the right plot tunes to the specific data points, and hence might tune to the noise rather than the actual model generating the data.
 If there would be new data, which is similarly distributed as the already present data, then the fit of the right plot would be inadequate.
 Thus, when choosing a model it can either be too simplistic or too complex.
 These phenomena are respectively called <i>underfitting</i> and <i>overfitting</i>.

 <div style="max-width: 900px; margin: auto">
   <figure>